 State sales taxes

 This isn't a tax deduction, but it is an important subtraction that can save you a bundle.
-And former IRS commissioner Fred Goldberg told Kiplinger's that missing this break is what costs millions of taxpayers a lot in overpaid taxes.
+And former IRS commissioner Fred Goldberg told Kiplinger that missing this break costs millions of taxpayers a lot in overpaid taxes.

 If you're not sure what your basis is, ask the fund for help.
 Funds often report to investors the tax basis of shares redeemed during the year.
 In fact, for the sale of shares purchased in 2012 and later years, funds must report the basis to investors and to the IRS.

 It's hard to overlook the big charitable gifts you made during the year, by check or payroll deduction (check your December pay stub).